Thorpeness: The Meare

 An artificial boating lake known as the Meare was created where there had once been an Elizabethan shipping haven that had silted up.
 Many of the inspirations for the Meare came from a personal friend of the Ogilvies, J. M. Barrie, who wrote Peter Pan.
 Along with a large main pond, there are several channels with landings marked with names from the Peter Pan stories.
 Tiny islands on the Meare contain locations found in the novel, such as the pirates' lair, Wendy's house, and many others, where children are encouraged to play.
 The Meare was dug to a shallow depth for safety reasons.

 A variety of boats can be rented to enjoy the water, many of them originals dating from the creation of the Meare and named by the local workmen who had dug the lake.

-The Thurstons (who were the boatman at the time) named many of the boats after local girls and family members.
-In recent times some boats have been donated in memory of people, for example Valma and Martha.

-In August, the Meare serves as the location for the Thorpeness Regatta, which is usually held about the same time as the carnival in neighbouring Aldeburgh and attracts many visitors.
-During the day, there are boat races, and at night, boats that have been decorated are paraded around the Meare.
-This is followed by a fireworks display.
+In August, the Meare serves as the location for the Thorpeness Regatta, which has been held since 1913.

 Thorpeness today

-Thorpeness is a quiet village of about 400 people in the winter, increasing to over 1,600 in the summer holiday season.
-It is considered the Suffolk equivalent of Saint-Jean-Cap-Ferrat, Nantucket, Mustique and, in particular, given they are also the creations of one man: Port Grimaud near St Tropez and Portro Cervo/Costa Smeralda.
-Apart from events centred on the Meare at the end of August, it is also popular with day trippers, for its beach, amenities, and sights such as The House in the Clouds.

-The landowning Ogilvie family, who began to buy into the area in 1859, still have a strong presence.
-Many of those holidaying in the village have been doing so for generations.
-Many families of craftsmen who helped to build the village still live there.

 To the south of the village lies the North Warren RSPB reserve, an area of wildlife and habitat conservation and nature trails run by the Royal Society for the Protection of Birds.
 It has Site of Special Scientific Interest (SSSI) and Special Protection Area (SPA) status.

-Like much of the East Coast, Thorpeness has had intermittent problems with erosion.
+Like much of Britain's East Coast, Thorpeness has had intermittent problems with coastal erosion, with one house having to be demolished in 2022 due to the encroaching sea.
 Discussions are still underway for further defences.

+A number of power projects, such as cables landing from offshore wind power farms, connector cables such as SeaLink and the construction of Sizewell C are underway in the area.
+Some of these, specifically the landing of the power cable from ScottishPower's offshore projects and SeaLink are affecting Thorpeness directly.
+They are all generating significant local opposition, led by Suffolk Energy Action Solutions.

 In popular culture

-A lifeboat crew from Thorpeness rescues Tim and his friend the sea captain in the Edward Ardizzone book Little Tim and the Brave Sea Captain (1936), and are awarded medals for heroism by the Lord Mayor.
+A lifeboat crew from Thorpeness rescues Tim and his friend the sea captain in the Edward Ardizzone book Little Tim and the Brave Sea Captain (1936).